Type 1 diabetes – how to control your blood sugar with fewer carbs

 Carb restriction for diabetes has mainly been studied in people with type 2 diabetes.
 However, results from the few studies that have tested this approach in people with type 1 diabetes demonstrate that it can be very effective for them as well:

-- In 2017, another small RCT found that people with type 1 who ate fewer than 50 grams of carbs per day for 1 week experienced more stable blood sugar control and fewer hypoglycemic episodes than they did during a week of eating 250 grams of carbs and the same number of calories per day.11
+- In 2017, a shorter RCT found that people with type 1 who ate fewer than 50 grams of carbs per day for 1 week experienced more stable blood sugar control and fewer hypoglycemic episodes than they did during a week of eating 250 grams of carbs and the same number of calories per day.15

-- In 2018, a group of doctors and researchers published results from a survey completed by 273 people with type 1 diabetes or parents of children with type 1 diabetes who consumed 30 grams of carbs per day.
-The group reported exceptional blood glucose control with infrequent hypoglycemic episodes and an average HbA1c of 5.67% (39 mmol/mol).12
+- In 2018, a group of doctors and researchers published results from a survey completed by 316 people with type 1 diabetes or parents of children with type 1 diabetes who consumed roughly 30 grams of carbs per day.
+The group reported exceptional blood glucose control with infrequent hypoglycemic episodes and an average HbA1c of 5.67% (39 mmol/mol).16

 - In 2005, Swedish physicians published the results of an educational program for their type 1 diabetes patients that involved consuming 70-90 grams of carbs per day.
 They reported significant improvements in HbA1c levels, reduction in insulin dosages, and much more stable blood sugar levels throughout the day.
-One of the most impressive findings was a 94 percent decrease in hypoglycemic episodes after 3 months and an 82 percent decrease at 12 months.13
+One of the most impressive findings was a 94% decrease in hypoglycemic episodes after 3 months and an 82% decrease at 12 months.17

-- In 2011, the same doctors reported that the patients in their program who remained consistently low-carb maintained excellent blood sugar control with an average decrease in HbA1c of 1.8 (20 mmol/mol) after four years.14
+- In 2011, the same doctors reported that the patients in their program who remained consistently low-carb maintained excellent blood sugar control with an average decrease in HbA1c of 1.8% after four years.18

 Low carb and type 1 diabetes